sd2020spring/sd2020spring.github.io/_toolboxes/evolutionary-algorithms.md

 ### Flexible Muscle-Based Locomotion for Bipedal Creatures

+{% include youtubePlayer.html id=pgaEE27nsQw %}

+{% include youtubePlayer.html id=hx_bgoTF7bs %}

-The gaits shown in this video were not designed: they were evolved.
+The gaits shown in these videos were not designed: they were evolved.
 The researchers provided an environment with constraints (physics) plus a "fitness function" for evaluating individuals (able to walk the farthest without falling), and "natural selection" did the rest without human intervention.